KaiHotz/React-PhoneNr-Input/README.md

 class Example extends Component {

   handleChange = phoneNumber => {
-    // here you hanlde the returned Phone Nr.
+    // Do something with the phoneNumber
   }

   render () {